andrew/ultimate-awesome/README.md

 - [awesome-starred](https://github.com/almereyda/awesome-starred) - A curated list of my GitHub stars!.
 - [awesome-neuromorphic](https://github.com/artiomn/awesome-neuromorphic) - A curated list of awesome neuromorphic frameworks, libraries, resources, and other things.
 - [awesome-celestia](https://github.com/celestiaorg/awesome-celestia) - An Awesome List of Celestia Resources.
+- [awesome-scratch-projects](https://github.com/CodeLabClub/awesome-scratch-projects) - A curated list of awesome scratch projects.
 - [fucking-awesome-cli-apps](https://github.com/Correia-jpv/fucking-awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps.
 With up-to-date repository stars⭐ and forks🍴.
 - [awesome-cryptocollectibles](https://github.com/cryptocopycats/awesome-cryptocollectibles) - A collection about Awesome Crypto Collectibles (& Assets) - Yes, Non Fungible Tokens (NFTs) - Yes, Unique Bits & Bytes on the Blockchain - Buy!
 Sell!
 Hodl!.
-- [awesome-rec](https://github.com/daqingliu/awesome-rec) - A curated list of research papers in Referring Expression Comprehension (REC).
 - [awesome](https://github.com/devsapp/awesome) - 🛰️ 应用合集.
 - [awesome-disastertech](https://github.com/DisasterTechCrew/awesome-disastertech) - A selection of projects, organisations and useful tools that help humans in crisis situations.
 - [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.